Local park information

 Beare Park

-Access to Beare Park may be disrupted from 6am on 30 December to 6pm on 1 January for set up and take down of site infrastructure.
-We will aim to keep noise levels and disruption to a minimum as we prepare for the event.
+We’ll aim to keep noise levels and disruption to a minimum as we prepare for and pack down the event.

 The site will include: